whitleyv/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 u_bcs = UVelocityBoundaryConditions(grid)
 ```

-Default are applied within the model constructor as well.
+Defaults are applied within the model constructor as well.
 Adapting the first example in the README, we find,

 ```@example